open-compensation-token-license/license-token-website/wikisrc/blockchain-project-funding-and-liquidity-pools.md

 - **Impermanent Loss**: A temporary discrepancy in asset value.
 - **Smart Contract Vulnerabilities**: Risks of hacks and exploits due to flawed contract code.
 - **Regulatory Uncertainty**: The evolving legal frameworks around DeFi can create challenges.
+For more on regulatory issues, see [blockchain regulation](https://www.license-token.com/wiki/blockchain-regulation).

 ## The Synergy of Blockchain Funding and Liquidity Pools

 Blockchain funding and liquidity pools have created a synergistic ecosystem, enhancing capital efficiency and encouraging community participation.
 This integration promotes decentralized governance and enables projects to utilize liquidity pools for growth initiatives.
+Discover more about [blockchain project funding and liquidity pools](https://www.license-token.com/wiki/blockchain-project-funding-and-liquidity-pools).

 ## Case Study: Uniswap